gaspect/gatekeeper/Readme.md

         port: ${PORT:8080}
 ```

-Adding routes to gateway property should solve handling multiple API.
-Then your configuration file must be mounted in the gatekeeper container to run a command for spring initialization with the custom configuration.
+Adding routes to the gateway property should resolve the handling of multiple APIs.
+Then, your configuration file must be mounted in the gatekeeper container to execute a command for Spring initialization with the custom configuration.

 ```yml
 name: "gatekeeper"